Book – How to Stop Worrying and Start Living (Review)

-The book shares basic yet very important habits and rules of handling work to avoid work related worries and get the best out of our work, which usually are work satisfaction and compensation.
+The book shares basic yet very important habits and rules of handling work to avoid work-related worries and get the best out of our work, which usually is work satisfaction and compensation.

 1) Keeping a clean desk.
-Keeping only papers on desk which are related to task at hand.
+Keeping only papers on the desk which are related to the task at hand.

 2) Doing things in order of their importance.

-As mentioned before this book is more like working manual on dealing with worry habits than book and so I suggest reading this book, make notes and apply principles shared in the book.
-I am certain you’ll get immense benefits from the application of principles..
+As mentioned before this book is more like a working manual in dealing with worry habits than a book and so I suggest reading this book, making notes, and applying principles shared in the book.
+I am certain you’ll get immense benefits from the application of principles.